Jeff Bezos says he is 'optimistic' about a new Trump term and can help with cutting regulations

 Jeff Bezos says he is ‘optimistic’ about a new Trump term and can help with cutting regulations

-Amazon founder Jeff Bezos said Wednesday that he is “optimistic” about President-elect Donald Trump’s second term and expressed some excitement about potential regulatory cutbacks in the coming years.
+NEW YORK (AP) — Amazon founder Jeff Bezos said Wednesday he is “optimistic” about President-elect Donald Trump’s second term and expressed some excitement about potential regulatory cutbacks in the coming years.

 “I’m actually very optimistic this time around,” Bezos said on stage during a wide-ranging interview at The New York Times’ DealBook Summit in New York.
 “He seems to have a lot of energy around reducing regulation.
 If I can help do that, I’m going to help him.”